Patriot Act with Hasan Minhaj: Influence and controversies

 In October 2018, a segment of the episode "Saudi Arabia" included reference to offensive language – the term "Negro Blood" – used in an online manual for US troops deployed to Saudi Arabia to describe the indigenous Gulf Arabs of that country.
 Following the episode's release, U.S. Central Command issued an apology and removed the online manual.

 On January 1, 2019, it was reported that the episode "Saudi Arabia" had been removed from Netflix's service in Saudi Arabia after the country's Communications and Information Technology Commission issued a request to the company to take it down over concerns regarding its content, which included criticism of Crown Prince Mohammad bin Salman and the Saudi-led military campaign in Yemen.
 However, the episode was still available in the country at the time of the report through the show's official YouTube channel.

-Patriot Act has also drawn controversy in other countries the show has covered.
-The March 2019 episode "Indian Elections" covered the 2019 Indian general election, criticized Prime Minister Narendra Modi and his BJP government, interviewed Congress MP Shashi Tharoor, and tackled issues such as Hindu nationalism, the Kashmir conflict, and mob lynchings against Muslim and Dalit minorities.
-The episode drew controversy in India, among supporters and opponents of Modi's BJP government.
+The March 2019 episode, "Indian Elections", focused on the 2019 Indian general election, featuring criticism of Prime Minister Narendra Modi and the Bharatiya Janata Party (BJP) government.
+It included an interview with Congress MP Shashi Tharoor and discussed topics such as Hindu nationalism, the Kashmir conflict, and the issue of mob lynchings reported to target Muslim and Dalit minorities.
+The episode generated controversy in India, drawing strong reactions from both supporters and critics of the Modi government.

 The May 2019 episode "Brazil, Corruption and the Rainforest" covered the 2019 Philippine general election, criticized President Rodrigo Duterte, and tackled issues such as the Philippine Drug War.
 The episode drew controversy in the Philippines among supporters and opponents of Duterte, leading to a response from the Malacañang Palace attacking the show.

-The show's influence was recognized by Time Magazine, which included Hasan Minhaj on its list of the 100 most influential people in the world in April 2019.
+The show's influence was recognized by Time, which included Hasan Minhaj on its list of the 100 most influential people in the world in April 2019.
 The Daily Show host Trevor Noah described Patriot Act as a "groundbreaking Netflix show."

-After the show's cancellation, several producers including Nur Ibrahim Nasreen, Sheila V Kumar, and Amy Zhang claimed to have experienced abuse, mistreatment, and harassment while in the workplace.
+After the show's cancellation, several producers including Nur Nasreen Ibrahim, Sheila V. Kumar, and Amy Zhang claimed to have experienced abuse, mistreatment, and harassment while in the workplace.
+The matter was settled out of court.